azmiozgen/text-detection/README.md

 This project aims to detect text regions in images using only image processing techniques with MSER (Maximally Stable Extremal Regions) and SWT (Stroke Width Transform).
 And also [Tesseract-OCR](https://opensource.google.com/projects/tesseract.) tool is used optionally, as assistance to the algorithm.

-Please cite original paper:
+Please cite the paper:

 Özgen, A.C., Fasounaki, M. and Ekenel, H.K., 2018, May.
 Text detection in natural and computer-generated images.
 In 2018 26th Signal Processing and Communications Applications Conference (SIU) (pp. 1-4).
 IEEE.

 ## INSTALLING

-Insall requirements.txt file

-`pip install -r requirements.txt`

-Or you can create conda environment with
+You can create conda environment with

-`conda env create -f requirements.yml`
+`conda env create -f requirements.txt`

 For OCR assistance, install Tesseract from package manager